 Water Bottles – When looking for water bottles, you need to find ones that are made out of high quality food-grade materials.
-I would advice against using ordinary milk jugs, as they don’t last as long as other bottles, and are almost impossible to completely clean.
+I would advise against using ordinary milk jugs, as they don’t last as long as other bottles, and are almost impossible to completely clean.

 55 Gallon Water barrels are a pretty common option for survivalists, and they should be pretty easy to find at almost any outdoor sporting goods store.
 These barrels are usually blue, (this is more of a safety thing that lets you know water is stored inside) and are made with heavy duty food grade plastic materials.